arulrajnet/blog.arulraj.net/content/winget-uninstall-multiple-package-with-same-name.md

 date: 2024-08-17 06:27
 author: arul
 category: Windows
-tags:
+tags: Tips-and-Tricks,Git-Bash
-  - Tips-and-Tricks
-  - Git-Bash
 slug: winget-uninstall-multiple-package-with-same-name
 status: draft
 disqus_identifier: winget-uninstall-multiple-package-with-same-name
+cover: /assets/images/winget-unistall-success.png
+headline: Explain about how to uninstall multiple package with same name using winget.
+Solving the error on uninstall with specific version and Id.
 ---
 We want to remove a package from windows using `winget`.

 Before uninstalling, list the package with the name.

 ![[winget-list-package.png]]

 There is two packages with the same name "WhatsApp Web".
 But the Id and Version are different.

 Use `winget list` to get all the installed packages.
 ## Error on uninstall with specific version